Packing Tips

 If your boxes become too heavy, the movers will be unable to lift them.
 Heavier boxes are more likely to break during transit, resulting in damage to your items.
 Mark any particularly heavy boxes so that your movers are aware before attempting to lift the box.

-Handle beakable items with proper care.
+Handle breakable items with proper care.

 Individually wrap breakable items.
 For ceramic jars with lids, for example, wrap the jar and the lid separately and place them in the same box.
 Fill in any empty spaces within the box to keep it from moving during transit.
 Plates and glass objects should be stored upright.
 Dish pack boxes from Mover’s are ideal for these items.